pomerium/documentation/content/docs/get-started/fundamentals/core/jwt-verification.md

 # cSpell:ignore ecparam, pubout, mypomerium
 id: jwt-verification
 title: Identity Verification with JWTs
-description: In lesson 4, you’ll learn how to set up Pomerium to verify a user’s identity with JSON Web Tokens (JWTs).
+description: In lesson 4, you'll learn how to set up Pomerium to verify a user's identity with JSON Web Tokens (JWTs).
 keywords:
   [
     reverse proxy,